Wayland Baptist's J.J. Culver scores 100 points in game - WHIZ News

 Culver’s total is the second-highest in NAIA history.
 The NAIA record is 113 points by Clarence “Bevo” Francis for Rio Grande (Ohio) in 1954.

+The only other college player to reach 100 in an official game was Frank Selvy of Furman in 1954, according to SportRadar.

-Culver, whose brother Jarrett plays for the Minnesota Timberwolves, had 51 points in the first half to break the previous school record of 50 set by Roy Young in the 1955-56 season.
+Culver, a 6-foot-5 guard, had 51 points in the first half to break the previous school record of 50 set by Roy Young in the 1955-56 season.

 Culver was a first-team NAIA All-American and the South Atlantic Conference player of the year as a junior after averaging 17.5 points per game.
-The 6-foot-5 guard from Lubbock, Texas, is averaging 36.1 points per game this season.
+He is averaging 36.1 points per game this season.

+Culver’s big night pushed his career total to 1,534 points, ninth all-time at Wayland Baptist.
+Kendall Webb has the school record at 2,074 points.
+Culver could reach the school mark by averaging about 25 points per game the rest of the season.

 More AP college basketball: https://apnews.com/Collegebasketball and https://twitter.com/AP_Top25